Free-acorns/.github/profile/README.md

 The other primary objective of Free Acorns is to examine the feasibility of using GitHub to organize OER content in an organization scale (versus a personal scale).

-## How the use of GitHub align with OER
+## How the use of GitHub aligns with OER

 GitHub is not just a platform originally intended for revision control of source code based on a tool set called `git`. `git`, like its predecessors, such as `cvs`, `git` facilitates a few key actions: